Apply to become or identify an approved manufacturer authorised to carry out conformity assessment.

 Approved manufacturer and conformity assessment issues

-OPS&S provides a central point of reference for the reporting of incidents discovered by inspectors and verifiers of equipment relating to the processes controlled under NAWI and MID and the Deregulation (Weights and Measures) Order 1999, as amended.
+Safety & Standards provides a central point of reference for the reporting of incidents discovered by inspectors and verifiers of equipment relating to the processes controlled under NAWI and MID and the Deregulation (Weights and Measures) Order 1999, as amended.
 This informs the process of market surveillance under the EU directives and national provisions relating to weights and measures.

 This reporting mechanism is not intended to deal with random errors relating to the accuracy of a single piece of equipment.
 Its purposes are to highlight systematic problems with quality systems and their associated processes, and to collect evidence to inform market surveillance.

 Please supply enough information to ensure that the issue can be clearly identified and the companies’ processes and equipment involved are recorded.

 This should include at least:

 - equipment involved or any identifying marks etc. that may help identification